AMReX-Codes/amrex/Docs/sphinx_documentation/source/SUNDIALS.rst

    :language: fortran

-Compiling AMReX with Sundials (Version 5.1.0)
+Compiling AMReX with SUNDIALS 5
 ---------------------------------------------

-The following steps describe how to compile an AMReX application with SUNDIALS_5 support.
+The following steps describe how to compile an AMReX application with SUNDIALS 5 support.

 In order to use Sundials 5.1.0: